marcelobrgomes/reactic-tac-toe/README.md

 ## Features

  - Single Player: the user plays with the machine.
 There are three game levels:
-    1. Easy: the machine plays using random moves and promisses.
+    1. Easy: the machine plays using random moves.
     2. Normal: the machine plays in defense mode.
     3. Hard: the machine plays both in defense and attack mode. - Not implemented yet.